-George (not his real name) was a union welder, and had been for his entire adult life.
+George (not his real name) was a union welder and had been for his entire adult life.
 At age fifty-nine, he was beginning to dream of retirement.
-Then an opportunity to take a higher paying job moved him from Baltimore, Maryland to Phoenix, Arizona.
-George settled in to a routine in Phoenix and was doing well at his new job.
-He invited an old friend from Baltimore, let’s call him Bob, whom he had known for twenty years, to stay with him in Phoenix and look for work.
+Then an opportunity to take a higher paying job moved him from Baltimore, Maryland to Indiana.
+George settled into a routine in Indiana and was doing well at his new job.
+He invited an old friend from Baltimore, let’s call him Bob, whom he had known for twenty years, to stay with him in Indiana and look for work.
 That’s when a squabble and a case of mistaken identity almost derailed his life.

 After a night of drinking at the bar with his girlfriend and Bob, the trio returned home, where a disagreement started.
 Bob’s frustrations boiled over and a fight broke out.
 In the struggle, Bob picked up a knife and stabbed George.
 George decided to leave for the night and let his friend sleep it off.
 Unfortunately, Bob was still drunk and violent, and he attacked George again.
 This time, George wrestled the knife away from his friend and defended himself.
 Within hours, the police arrested George on charges of Second Degree Murder.

 For the next nine months, George waited in jail, unable to pay an excessively high bail set by the judge.
 Despite being close to retirement age, George’s union wouldn’t allow him to access the funds for criminal defense.
 So he was stuck relying on the public defender.
 While being held before trial, George heard about a private investigator.
 This investigator had a great reputation and worked frequently with the top criminal defense lawyers in Indiana.